nonblocking/mashroom-quickstart/README.md

 ### Adding new Plugins

-All modules added in the *plugin-packages* folder are automatically scanned.
+All modules added to the *plugin-packages* folder are scanned automatically.

 You can also add plugins as *dependencies* in the root *package.json*.
-In that case you have to add the path to the installed package to the *pluginPackageFolders* in *mashroom.json*.
+In that case you have to add the path to the installed package (in node_modules) to the *pluginPackageFolders* in *mashroom.json*.

 ## Development